 - Students will be able to identify and describe the parts of the instrument.

-- Students will be able to provide proper maintenance for the Piano.
+- Students will be able to maintain a Piano.

 National Core Arts Standards